L-Mustang/wt-dagored-autosave-deleter/README.md

 ## War Thunder Mission Editor autosave deleter

 A batch script that automatically removes all autosaves from the UserMissions folder.
+It will keep doing this until the Mission Editor is closed.
 ## Installation

 1. Download the repository